-snakeoil.klass module¶
+snakeoil.klass package¶

 common class implementations, and optimizations